 Medicines and medical devices were stored within their original manufacturer's packaging.
 Pharmaceutical stock was subject to date checks which were documented.
+A bottle of dexamethasone 2mg/5ml solution was found on the dispensary shelf which had expired as of 18 December 2019 and this was removed during the inspection.

 The pharmacy team were aware of the European Falsified Medicines Directive (FMD).
 The pharmacy team had the appropriate hardware and reported that the software was currently undergoing updates from their head office.

-The fridges were in good working order.
+The fridge was in good working order.
 Fridge items which had been dispensed and were ready to be collected were stored in clear plastic bags to help identification of high-risk medicines like insulin.
 MHRA alerts came to the team electronically through the company's intranet and these were actioned appropriately.
 Audit trails to demonstrate this were kept.